 Labor Party plan to keep franking credits

-The Alliance for a Fairer Retirement System, of which AIA is a member, has issued a press release (download press release)
+The Alliance for a Fairer Retirement System, of which AIA is a member, has issued a number of press releases and papers see its News and Submissions page.

 AIA Member and former director, Jon Kalkman, has written an article concerning franking credits (download article).